 The stamp duty holiday extension is going to make purchases up to £500,000 tax-free until 30th June 2021 and those up to £250,000 tax-free until September 30th 2021.

 As a Mortgage Broker in Sheffield, seeing the mortgage market catching up to speed really does put a smile on our faces.
 We have been waiting for 95% mortgages to come back for quite some time now and now couldn’t be a better time for them to do so.
 Things aren’t fully back to normal, everyone knows that, however, we are getting there.
 Everyone is in the same boat at the end of the day.
 The Government clearly sees that the property sector can play a big part in our economic recovery.

-The government definitely want to transitions people’s mindset away from renting to buying by introducing this scheme.
+The government definitely wants to transition people’s mindset away from renting to buying by introducing this scheme.
 The new “mortgage guarantee” scheme should give the economy the boost that it needs, at least that’s what your Mortgage Broker in Sheffield thinks!

 Also, you should know that we still have our doors open and you can give us a call or send us a message whenever you want to.
-We are available to answer all of your mortgage questions and any queries that you might have regarding the market and it’s changes anytime from 8am – 10pm, 7 days a week.
+We are available to answer all of your mortgage questions and any queries that you might have regarding the market and its changes anytime 7 days a week.
 Get in touch for a free mortgage consultation today.